junipdewan/dark-paper/_posts/2019-02-10-how-to-integrate-vue-with-rails.md

 categories:
 ---

 Vue.js is an open-source JavaScript framework for building user interfaces and single-page applications.
-We will use them Webpack to bundle our javascript.
+We will use Webpack to bundle our javascript.
 The Webpacker gem in rails makes it easy to use the JavaScript pre-processor and uses webpack to bundle mainly javascript, CSS, images, and fonts assets as well.It manages the application-like javascript in Rails.

 Prerequisites to install the Webpacker gem